Colon PolypsSkip to the navigation

 Surgery is sometimes needed for large colon polyps that have a broad area of attachment (sessile polyps) to the colon wall.
 These large polyps sometimes cannot be removed safely during a colonoscopy and may be more likely to develop into cancer.

 No home treatment is done for colon polyps.
-See the Treatment Overview section of this topic for more information.
+See Treatment Overview for more information.

-But you can take action that may prevent colon polyps from developing:
+But you can take action that may prevent colon polyps: